Denis William Brogan: Career

 Upon returning from Harvard, Brogan was briefly a journalist at The Times of London.
 He then chose to enter academia, acquiring successive teaching posts at University College, London, and the London School of Economics.
 It was while at the latter institution that Brogan published his work The American Political System (1933), which was later described in The Guardian as "in many ways replac[ing] the classic work of Lord Bryce on American politics."
-According to Herbert Butterfield, the left-wing economist Harold Laski endowed Brogan with the "both the stimulus and the patronage" necessary to write the book.
+According to Herbert Butterfield, the left-wing economist Harold Laski endowed Brogan with "both the stimulus and the patronage" necessary to write the book.

 In 1934, Brogan was elected a fellow of Corpus Christi College, Oxford.
 Five years later, in 1939, he moved to the University of Cambridge to take up the chair in political science, becoming a fellow of Peterhouse; he remained there until his retirement in 1968.
 He was elected to the American Academy of Arts and Sciences in 1966 and the American Philosophical Society in 1971.
 Brogan became known for broadcast radio talks, chiefly on historical themes, and as a panellist on BBC Radio's Round Britain Quiz, where he affected a testy, hyperacademic persona.
 In 1963, he was knighted.